alityb/Speed-Arithmetic-Game/README.md

 # **Speed Arithmetic Game**
         Test your speed in Math!
-You will be given 2 numbers ranging from 1-100, inclusive, will be given a score based on how many you've done right.
+You will be given 2 numbers ranging from 1-100, inclusive.
+You will be given a score based on how many you've solved right.

 # **Recommendations**
         Future projects can aim to add difficulty settings and a timer.